 The ISO also has established 13 subareas of the region’s electric power system.
 These subareas form a simplified model of load areas connected by the major transmission interfaces across the system.
 The simplified model illustrates possible physical limitations to the reliable and economic flow of power that can evolve over time as the system changes.

-shows the ISO subareas and three external balancing authority areas.
-While transmission planning studies and the real-time operation of the system use more detailed models, the subarea representation shown in is suitable for some RSP15 studies of resource adequacy, operating-reserve requirements, production cost, and environmental emissions.
+Figure 2-3 shows the ISO subareas and three external balancing authority areas.
+While transmission planning studies and the real-time operation of the system use more detailed models, the subarea representation shown in Figure 2-3 is suitable for some RSP15 studies of resource adequacy, operating-reserve requirements, production cost, and environmental emissions.